NOTE: THE DECKER SCHOOL OF NURSING RESERVES THE RIGHT TO AT ANY TIME AMEND AND/OR ALTER CONTENTS OF THE GRADUATE STUDENT HANDBOOK.

 The acceptance of financial assistance, in the form of an assistantship or traineeship is regarded as a contract between the school and the student.
 Any changes require mutual consent and should be considered only in extreme circumstances.
 Students who do not maintain full time enrollment during the semester will incur a debt to the University in the form of tuition payback.
 Therefore, the decision to drop all or part of the course work must be made after careful thought as students MAY INCUR A DEBT EQUAL TO THE TOTAL COST OF TUITION FOR THE SEMESTER.

 To be eligible for funding, a student cannot have any incomplete grades.
-Any Incomplete grades must be replaced by a letter grade before the start of the semester.
+Any Incomplete grades must be replaced by a letter grade before the start of each semester.

 All students awarded financial assistance for a fellowship, assistantship or traineeship: